 When an Options contract is registered with the Clearing House, the original contract is, in most markets including ASX, terminated and replaced by two contracts (assume they are called contract A and contract B for the purposes of this explanation).
 Contract A is between the Clearing Participant who clears the contract for the buyer of the Option contract and the Clearing House.
-Contract B is between the Clearing Participant who clears the contract for the seller of the Option contract and the Clearing House.
+Contract B is between the Clearing Participant who clears the contract and the Clearing House.
 In this way, the Clearing House becomes the counter-party to both contract A and B. This process of registration and creation of the two new contracts is known as "novation".